adelelohzh/orbital_2021/README.md

 IMPORTANT: <br />
-We used XAMPP w Apache & MySQL for this project. <br /> To test out the system, please download XAMPP, place our files in XAMPP/htdocs/.. <br /> <br />
+We used XAMPP w Apache & MySQL for this project. <br /> To test out the system, please download XAMPP, place our files in XAMPP/htdocs/.. and begin at Main/Main.php <br /> <br />

 Login system working. <br />